WebeWizard/libhttpd/README.md

 Currently being worked on:
-	Completely re-wrote the library.
-It's still following Rust nightly ( 0.11-pre ).
-	Still need to add contexts back, but there have been many improvements, like http keep-alive, and a better base for transfer/content encoding.
+	- Contexts should only act on the methods defined in their methods vector.

-	Re-add directory responses and default index.html to get request.
+	- Re-add directory responses and default index.html to get request.
-	Being worked on now: gzip and deflate encoding.
+	- gzip and deflate encoding.

 Compiling: